ryandkuster/ngsComposer/README.md

 brew install r
 ```

-**Note**
+**Notes on ggplot2 installation:**

-ngsComposer requires the R package ggplot2 along with its dependencies. ngsComposer will check for these packages in .libPaths() and if not found will attempt to automatically download them.
-If you are working in an environment and lack write permission to the standard .libPaths() locations, the local ngsComposer repo will be used for package installation (/ngsComposer/tools/helpers/R_packages).
+ngsComposer requires the R package ggplot2 and its dependencies. ngsComposer will attempt to automatically download these packages to the local ngsComposer repo (/ngsComposer/tools/helpers/R_packages).

-*The installation of ggplot2 and its dependencies may take some time during the first use.*
+The installation of ggplot2 and dependencies may take some time during the first use.
+If package installation fails, manual installation within R may be necessary.
+It may be beneficial to install R packages as root and if using macOS, ensure Xcode toolkit is up to date.

 ## Versioning
 Versioning will follow major.minor.patch <a href="https://semver.org">semantic versioning format</a>.